memories

 Time never pauses.

 Moments become years and then quickly pass with only a blink.
-Recently I attended the memorial service for someone who walked through my life and left a mark.
+Recently, I attended the memorial service for someone who walked through my life and left a mark.
 It was a good mark, one of love, one of goodness, one of spirit, and one that was always full of human originality.
+This was the third service I'd attended in a little less than two years.

 A Morning of Levels by admin

 I sipped coffee by the lake this morning just to process this day infamously and always to be known as 9/11.
 Sitting in the Blue Ridge sunshine, I remembered watching the events of that morning.
 It remains a day of horrors as the world changed and unfolded minute by minute.
-Despite the ugliness of the day, the heroes were the winners - the coworkers, the bystanders, the emergency response personnel, the nurses, the single parents, the teachers, the rich, the poor, the hurting, and the Average Joe.
+Despite the ugliness of the day, the heroes were the winners - the coworkers, the bystanders, the emergency response personnel, the nurses, the single parents, the teachers, the rich, the poor, the hurting, and the average Joes each brought their heart, their love and compassion to New York, rural America, and to cities all across the globe.

 Valued Upbringing by admin

 Pouring a fresh cup of coffee, I thought about my morning discoveries.
 None of them really came as a surprise.
 I’ve always been respectful, protective, and frugal with my belongings.
-I’m certain that my Daddy had something to do with that.
+I’m sure that my Daddy had something to do with that.
 He was a tinkerer.
 Not for the hobby of it, but as a means to keep things working.
-We were a working class family, which doesn’t mean we didn’t have nice things.
-We just didn’t have an abundance of them.
+We were a working-class family, which doesn’t mean we didn’t have nice things.
+We didn’t have an abundance of them.
 What we had, we took care of because disposable was not in our vocabulary.
+If I broke it or lost it, then I was simply without.
+I respect my upbringing.

 just a man by admin